 She tried to sound dismissive.
 “Of course, it must have been the xenodrugs…I don’t need it.”
 Mertha did not buy it for a second.

-After the first spoon of stew, she forgot the entire situation.
+After the first spoon of stew, the entire situation was forgotten.
 The vegetables were just soft enough, the broth was salty and warm, the meat so tender it almost melted in her mouth, it was so good.
-She spent a few minutes just enjoying each spoon of stew with her eyes closed.
+Cleo spent a few minutes just enjoying each spoon of stew with her eyes closed.
 No wonder she had denied herself this, if the food her previous chefs could make was even close to this, it would indeed have distracted her from every negotiation.

 She took a pause and saw Mertha looking at her with a wide smile as she took pictures with the data pad.
 Cleo felt herself blush again “why do you do that?”
-Mertha’s smile grew even wider.
+The affini’s smile grew even wider.

 As she ate Cleo became sure that there was definitely something different about Mertha.
 She sounded more confident, moved with more purpose, and felt so…wonderfully protective around her.
 If this was how it was to be a floret, being sure that every physical and emotional need would be met and cared for by someone so wonderful…perhaps the offer was more tempting than she had realized.
 Not tempting enough, but still…tempting.